 - Iliotibial Band Syndrome

 Contact Us Today

 If you have myofascial pain syndrome, you will benefit from chiropractic services.
 At Integrated Health Solutions, we are trained to use myofascial therapy and can use it to reduce your extreme muscle pain.
-For more information on how chiropractic care can help you ease your pain, contact us to schedule an appointment today.
+For more information on how chiropractic care and medical treatments can help you ease your pain, contact us to schedule an appointment today.